zhutao100/qwen-code/docs/users/configuration/trusted-folders.md

 Once the feature is enabled, the first time you run the Qwen Code from a folder, a dialog will automatically appear, prompting you to make a choice:

-- **Trust folder**: Grants full trust to the current folder (e.g., `my-project`).
+- **Trust folder**: Grants full trust to the current folder (e.g. `my-project`).
-- **Trust parent folder**: Grants trust to the parent directory (e.g., `safe-projects`), which automatically trusts all of its subdirectories as well.
+- **Trust parent folder**: Grants trust to the parent directory (e.g. `safe-projects`), which automatically trusts all of its subdirectories as well.
 This is useful if you keep all your safe projects in one place.
 - **Don't trust**: Marks the folder as untrusted.
 The CLI will operate in a restricted "safe mode."

 Your choice is saved in a central file (`~/.qwen/trustedFolders.json`), so you will only be asked once per folder.